leonardo-lacerda-data/leonardo-lacerda-data/README.md

 Currently pursuing my degree at FIAP, I enjoy working on real-world projects and learning about new trends in data science and AI.
 I'm eager to collaborate, contribute to open-source, and grow my skills through hands-on experience.

 ## Connect with Me
-- [LinkedIn] www.linkedin.com/in/leonardo-lacerda-data <!-- Replace # with your LinkedIn URL -->
+- www.linkedin.com/in/leonardo-lacerda-data <!-- Replace # with your LinkedIn URL -->
 - [Email](mailto:leonardo.a.lacerda1@gmail.com) <!-- Replace with your email -->

 ## Projects